 Maintaining Hand Hygiene Without Excessive Washing

-Experts say that we should be careful but not fearful, washing our hands thoroughly in high-risk situations, following a safety routine when using a public washroom, using a hand sanitizer when we need to wash our hands but can't get to a sink, and following the recommendation of heath agencies to wash our hands more often during the outbreak of a disease in our family or in our community.
+Experts say that we should be careful but not fearful with respect to hand hygiene.
+We should wash our hands thoroughly in high-risk situations, follow a safety routine when using a public washroom, use a hand sanitizer when we need to wash our hands but can't get to a sink, and follow the recommendation of heath agencies to wash our hands more often during the outbreak of a disease in our family or in our community.